-The LCA methodology, which has been followed when conducting this study is a procedure based on the international standards ISO 14040, ISO 14044 and the Product Category Rules 2007:08 - Electricity, steam, and hot water generation & distribution - Version 4 for CPC 171, electrical energy.
+The LCA methodology, which has been followed when conducting this study is a procedure based on the international standards ISO 14040, ISO 14044 and the Product Category Rules 2007:08 - Electricity, steam, and hot water generation & distribution - Version 4.2.
+The evaluated product category code is CPC 171 standing for electrical energy generation.

 With the use of the LCA method we are able to obtain a complete breakdown of the elementary inputs and outputs which compose our product system along its whole life cycle.
-These inputs and outputs are given in the form of raw material consumptions or as different kind of emissions, and are the indicators showing the real interaction of the analyzed product with nature.
+These inputs and outputs are given in as raw material consumption or as different kind of emissions, and are the indicators showing the real interaction of the analyzed product with nature.
 Besides, the LCA methodology also allows us to obtain global results associated to different environmental impact categories such as global warming potential, acidification potential, eutrophication potential or photochemical ozone creation potential, if we apply different characterization methods.